keidrun/dotfiles/README.md

 ## Required

 - 'OS' : Mac OS Sierra over 10.12.3
-- 'Xcode' : You must install it from App Store, and type 'xcode-select --install' on your terminal.
+- 'Xcode' : over 8.2.1, you must install it from App Store and type 'xcode-select --install' on your terminal.

 ## How to install dotfiles only